 Alternatively, you can connect a computer and use the terminal's internal web server.
-From your terminal equipment (e.g. PC), enter 192.168.128.100 as the URL to access the Home Page (see Using the Web UI for more details).
-Note: the product number in the top left will be 9202 for the 9202M.
+From your terminal equipment (e.g., PC), enter 192.168.128.100 as the URL to access the Home Page (see Using the Web UI for more details).

-The Terminal Status Page gives you all the information you need to point and register with the network.
-Once you have a GPS fix and are pointed to the satellite as best you can, click on the Register with Network button to start the registration process.
+The Terminal Status Page gives you all the information you need to acquire the satellite signal and register with the network.

+Using the Terminal H69044 Revision 5 Note: Since the Hughes 9203 has an omni-directional antenna there is no antenna pointing required.
+Just make sure the antenna has good line of sight to the Inmarsat satellite.
+However, the user can enable the antenna pointing feature on the WebUI if desired.
+In that scenario, once you have a GPS fix and are pointed to the satellite as best you can, click on the Register with Network button to start the registration process.